clifgriffin/simple-ldap-login/readme.txt

 **Version 1.3 Beta**

 * Support for both Active Directory and OpenLDAP.
-* The ability to create wordpress users automatically upon login based on LDAP group membership OR by LDAP authentication alone.
+* The ability to create WordPress users automatically upon login based on LDAP group membership OR by LDAP authentication alone.
 * The ability to test domain settings straight from admin panel.
 * Announcements pane that allows me to update you with fixes, cautions, new beta versions, or other important information.